Buddy Holly's crash site

 After booking a flight with a company called Dwyer Flying Service, the three musicians flew out of Mason City Municipal Airport on a small Beechcraft 35 Bonanza aircraft.
 Their pilot was a 21-year-old local man named Roger Peterson.

-Although Peterson had more than 700 hours of flight time, he was only certified to operate in conditions where he could actually see where he was going.
-Furthermore, the gyroscope on the plane was different than what he was used to.
+Although Peterson had more than 700 hours of flight time, he was only certified to operate in conditions that allowed him to see the ground.
+Furthermore, the gyroscope on the plane was different than the one he typically used.

 That night, he had to fly over a dark rural area that had very little ground lighting.
 To complicate matters even further, the clouds were low that night, and Peterson's weather briefing failed to warn him about the worsening flying conditions.